ISAITB/docs-itb-ta/source/profile/index.rst

   Note that this can once again be added to your account by :ref:`confirming again its assignment to you<login__roles__confirm>`.
 * **Link another role to your account** will transfer you to the screen where you can :ref:`link additional roles to your EU Login account<login__roles>`.
-* **Register another organisation** will transfer you to the screen to :ref:`register another organisation<login__roles__register>` in one of the test bed's communities (not necessarily the current one).
-Note that this button may not be available if self-registration is disabled by your test bed's administrator.
+* **Register another organisation** will transfer you to the screen to :ref:`register another organisation<login__roles__register>` in one of the test bed's communities.
+Note that this button may not be available if self-registration is disabled for the test bed.

 .. note::
   Each of these actions will disconnect your current session before proceeding.
 You will be prompted to confirm this